syncfusion-content/wpf-docs/wpf/GridControl/Working-with-Grid.md

-> Note: It does not support the use of SHIFT, CTRL and arrow keys to extend the selection.
+N> It does not support the use of SHIFT, CTRL and arrow keys to extend the selection.

 ### SelectionMode - MultiExtended